Mac0r0ni/kikKREATOR/README.md

 Must have the following installed also: https://github.com/tomer8007/kik-bot-api-unofficial

 Open up register.csv in your prefered text editor.
 Replace the values to your liking.
+# DO NOT USE A COMMA IN YOUR PASSWORD!
+It will rekt your .csv and you WILL have a bad time!
+(Thanks to duzzy, for being the crash test dummy on this one :)

 Remember, every email and username must NOT be in use!